nguefackuriel/Hepatitis-C-stage-prediction/README.md

 This project aims to design and deploy an ML algorithm using Streamlit to predict if a patient has Hepatitis C.

+This is a copy of the initial [code](https://github.com/nguefackuriel/Hepathitis-C-Prediction-paper).
+We don't save data entered into the app in a Google sheet.

 The project has been done in collaboration with [Pauline Ornela Megne](https://github.com/MEGNEOrnela), [Binta Sow](https://github.com/BintaSOW1) and Abduljaleel Adejumo.

 The app can be tested using this [link](https://apps.healthuniverse.com/nyb-dmk-wnr/)